nicholas-fedor/watchtower/docs/arguments.md

 ## Docker API version

 The API version to use by the Docker client for connecting to the Docker daemon.
-The minimum supported version is 1.44.
+Using this argument/variable enables overriding the minimum supported version of 1.44.
+Use Docker's [API version matrix](https://docs.docker.com/reference/api/engine/#api-version-matrix) chart as a reference for comparing your version of Docker and the maximum supported API version.

 ```text
             Argument: --api-version, -a